ABOUT GURUNANAK DARBAR, DUBAI

 Construction of Guru Nanak Darbar

 The internationally reputed Dubai based architect firm Holford Associates has designed the Dubai Gurudwara.
 Holdford Associates already has to its credit over 20 churches, four mosques and one temple.
 Consultancy was also sought from Richard Adams of UK, who was involved with the Shri Guru Singh Sabha Gurdwara on the Havelock Road in Southall, London.
-Before awarding the contract, the architects were sent on a tour to visit the Gurudwaras around the world, find each one's imperfection and make a perfect Gurudwara.
+Before awarding the contract, the architects were sent on a tour to visit the Gurudwaras around the world, the construction of Guru Nanak Darbar, Dubai was based on learnings from the comparative study of the architecture and construction of several Gurudwaras across the world.
 A masterpiece that will serve the needs of the community.
 Paul Bishop and designer Arafeh Bashir visited the Golden Temple and studied frescoes and wall painting at Sri Harmandar Sahib.
-It took two years for the architectural firms to give shape to the three storied structure built over 12, 5000 sq. ft.
+It took two years for the architectural firms to give shape to the three storied structure built over 12, 500 sq. ft.
 Construction work of Guru Nanak Darbar was started from May 2008 and got completed in December 2011.
 No compromise was made in its construction.
 The contractor was told that the Community wanted a 100-year guarantee for the building for the future generations to utilise it.

 The ultra-modern Gurudwara is a rare piece of architectural design- A blend of modern and traditional building style.
 Gurudwara Guru Nanak Darbar is the manifestation of this Truth.
 It envelopes all within its warm embrace, irrespective of caste or creed – bringing peace,solace, hope for one and all.
 The profusion of designs-the balance of colours-the rhythm and sparkle of the ornaments-the variety of textures-all come together in a perfect synthesis.
 While the eye is caught by the incredible detail, on which its gaze cannot help but linger, it is the sum of the whole that really evokes the splendor of the Temple.
 It is both a celebration of life, and a monument to the glory of the One Who created it, a shrine of grandeur with a sense of homely peace.